Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1931 - The Jean Badovici Due Chateaubriand Apartment Renovation.
 Status unknown.

-1934 - The House for Two Sculptors.
+1934 - aka House for Two Sculptors.
 Unbuilt.
+2023 renderings by Egg Collective.

-1936 - The Ellipse House.
+1936 - aka Ellipse House.
 A small structure designed for workers on remote sites, prefabricated from asbestos cement and fiberglass, it could be easily shipped on trucks and erected and dismantled) quickly fast on almost any site with unskilled labor.
 The modular units, roughly 2.5 x 3 meters in size and elliptical in section, could be combined in different ways.
 Unbuilt.

 1937 - The Vacation and Leisure Centre.
 A cultural and social center.
 Unbuilt.